Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Results and discussion

-In order to explore even higher-order correlation effects, we have performed correlation calculations within the relativistic coupled cluster with single, double and \textit{iterative} triple cluster amplitudes method, CCSDT, and compared it with the CCSD(T) one.
+To explore even higher-order correlation effects, we have performed correlation calculations within the relativistic coupled cluster with single, double and \textit{iterative} triple cluster amplitudes method, CCSDT, and compared it with the CCSD(T) one.
 Due to extremely high complexity of the CCSDT approach (e.g. in the present calculation our cluster operator included 2.3 billions cluster amplitudes), we have included 24 valence electrons of ReO$_4^-$ in these two calculations and employed the DZDZ basis set.
-One should note that the contribution of perturbative triple cluster amplitudes in the DZDZ/24e-CCSD(T) calculation reproduces such contribution obtained in the main calculation (350 ppm, see line ``TZTZ/108e-CCSD(T) - 108e-CCSD'' in Table~\ref{ShieldCalc}) within 80\%, which is reasonably good for a correction.
+One should note that the contribution of perturbative triple cluster amplitudes in the DZDZ/24e-CCSD(T) calculation reproduces such contribution obtained in the main calculation (350 ppm, see line ``TZTZ/108e-CCSD(T) - 108e-CCSD'' in Table~\ref{ShieldCalc}) within 80\%.
 As one can see, the difference between CCSDT and CCSD(T) results (-81 ppm) is rather small (see the ``DZDZ/24e-CCSDT - 24e-CCSD(T)'' line in Table \ref{ShieldCalc}).

 To take into account the effect of the extended basis set with respect to the main TZTZ one, we have calculated basis set correction within the relativistic PBE0 approach.
-In this calculation, we have increased the basis set up to the QZQZ one.
-As one can see from Table~\ref{ShieldCalc} this correction is small (-10 ppm).
-Note, that there is no guarantee, that DFT can reasonably take into account basis set correction properly.
+In this calculation, we have increased the basis set up to the QZQZ one, i.e. we have calculated the difference of the paramagnetic contributions to shielding constants calculated within the QZQZ and TZTZ basis set using the PBE0 approach.
+One can see from Table~\ref{ShieldCalc} that this correction is small (-10 ppm).
+Note, that there is no guarantee, that DFT can reasonably take into account basis set correction accurately.
 Therefore, we have estimated the influence of the basis set size increase from the DZDZ basis set to the TZTZ one on the paramagnetic part of the shielding constant.
 Here we studied how DFT (PBE0) can reproduce this effect, calculated within the wave function-based relativistic CCSD(T) method.
 Obtained corrections are: -30 ppm within DFT vs. -71 ppm within CCSD(T).
 As expected, DFT underestimated the effect of the basis set size increase (by a factor of 2.4).
 Thus, the mentioned correction (-10 ppm) in Table~\ref{ShieldCalc} can be underestimated.
 We take this fact into account in the uncertainty estimation below.